Koheras BOOSTIK HP – high-power single-frequency lasers

 - Optical length and frequency standards

-- Quantum optics/computing & phenomena, such as optical trapping, optical lattice, Bose-Einstein condensate (BEC), atom interferometer, squeezing
+- Quantum optics/computing & phenomena, such as optical trapping and cooling, optical lattice, Bose-Einstein condensate (BEC), atom interferometer, squeezing

 - Nonlinear optics pump source (SHG, DFG, OPO)